Assisting physicians in the prevention and treatment of respiratory system diseases and disorders

 Investment in Your Future

 Respiratory care (RCP) courses have a variable tuition rate.
-For the 2018-2019 academic year, RCP courses have an in-district rate of $259 per credit hour.
-All other courses in the program have an in-district rate of $129.50 per credit hour.
-Fees are $11 per credit hour.
+For the 2021-2022 academic year (fall 2021, spring 2022 and summer 2022), RCP courses are $269.00 per credit hour for in-district residents, and all other courses in the program have a standard in-district rate of $134.50 per credit hour.
 Get more information on tuition and fees.

 Books sold separately.